Blaccat24/RetroTerminal/replit.md

 # Overview

-This is a cyberpunk-themed interactive web application called "Neon City" that combines mystery-solving gameplay with retro-futuristic aesthetics.
-The application features a React frontend with a cyberpunk visual design, interactive elements for discovering hidden fragments, and terminal-style interfaces.
-It's built as a full-stack application with Express.js backend support and includes puzzle-solving mechanics where users can explore a digital cityscape to uncover secrets.
+This is a cyberpunk-themed interactive web application called "Neon City" that features a 3-step investigation system for intermediate developers and puzzle enthusiasts.
+The application combines retro-futuristic aesthetics with educational web development challenges including simple Base64 decoding, DOM inspection, and fragment assembly.
+It's built as a full-stack application with React frontend, Express.js backend, and includes a user-friendly terminal-based investigation interface that teaches basic browser development tools.

 # User Preferences